 Although the network of judges was set up originally to work with black and minority ethnic communities, the work has now expanded to include all member of the community and in particular under-represented groups (including issues around social mobility).

 The judges take on this work voluntarily, in addition to their normal court-related responsibilities.
 The Lead DCRJ is HHJ Dight who is supported by a Deputy Lead Deputy Senior District Judge (Chief Magistrate) Ikram.
 They co-ordinate the activities of 100+ DCRJs across the country and organise an annual training event to share information, learn lessons and plan ahead to make a greater contribution to judicial diversity.

 The main role of a DCRJ is:

-- To engage with the wider community through outreach work (schools, universities, business, community groups, faith groups, wider civil society) to dispel the myths that surround the judiciary giving people a more accurate understanding of the role of the judge and the justice system
+- To engage with the wider community through outreach work (schools, universities, businesses, community groups, faith groups, wider civil society) to dispel the myths that surround the judiciary, giving people a more accurate understanding of the role of the judge and the justice system;

 - Assisting other members of the judiciary with diversity and community relations issues and to act as diversity role models in their respective courts and tribunals.

 DCRJs also visit schools and universities to talk to students about the justice system, and to encourage them to seek employment in it.
 They invite pupils from local schools to their courts, so that they can get an ‘insider’s view’ of the process.

 Find out more on our Schools Engagement webpage.